aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/list-objects/insert-slicer/_index.md

 ### Error Handling

 When an error occurs, the API returns a JSON object with an `ErrorMessage` field that describes the problem.
-Inspect the HTTP status code and the `ErrorMessage` to determine the corrective action.
+Inspect the HTTP status code and the `ErrorMessage` field to determine the corrective action.

 ## Cloud SDK Family